Kawasaki Ki-148

-The Kawasaki I-Gо̄ Model 1 Otsu (No.1 Model 1B), otherwise known as Ki-148 was a World War II Japanese guided air-to-surface missile designed in 1944.
-Developed alongside its sister project the Mitsubishi I-Gо̄ Model 1 Kо̄ and the later Tokyo Imperial University designed I-Gо̄ Model 1 Hei, the Ki-148 was a simple radio-controlled guided missile propelled by a liquid rocket engine generating 1.47 kN of thrust for up to 80 seconds.
+The Kawasaki I-Gō Model 1 Otsu (No.1 Model 1B), otherwise known as Ki-148 was a World War II Japanese guided air-to-surface missile designed in 1944.
+Developed alongside its sister project the Mitsubishi I-Gō Model 1 Kō and the later Tokyo Imperial University designed I-Gō Model 1 Hei, the Ki-148 was a simple radio-controlled guided missile propelled by a liquid rocket engine generating 1.47 kN of thrust for up to 80 seconds.
 Compared to the Ki-147, the Ki-148 was physically smaller and carried a 300 kg warhead versus the 800 kg warhead of the Ki-147.

 Test trials were carried out in late 1944 and the weapon was quickly ordered by the war ministry.
 Launched during tests from a modified Kawasaki Ki-48 light bomber, its standard mother aircraft was to be the modern Kawasaki Ki-102 attack aircraft.
 Although approximately 180 missiles were built, none saw service before the end of World War II.